AppleBoiy/AppleBoiy/Project/README.md

 ## License

 The projects in this folder are licensed under the MIT License.
 You can find the full text of the license in the [LICENSE](./LICENSE) file.
 The MIT License grants permissions to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the projects, subject to certain conditions.
 It also provides a warranty disclaimer.
 Please refer to the license file for more details.

----

-Feel free to customize the content of the `README.md` file based on the actual projects in your "Project" folder.
-Tailor the descriptions to accurately reflect your normal projects and the "CSCMU-65s" folder, providing relevant details and information to showcase your work effectively.